Didstopia/rust-server/README.md

-RUST_OXIDE_ENABLED (DEFAULT: "0" - Set to 1 to automatically install the latest version of Oxide) RUST_OXIDE_UPDATE_ON_BOOT (DEFAULT: "1" - Set to 0 to disable automatic update of Oxide on boot) RUST_RCON_SECURE_WEBSOCKET (DEFAULT: "0" - Set to 1 to enable secure websocket connections to the RCON web interface)
+RUST_OXIDE_ENABLED (DEFAULT: "0" - Set to 1 to automatically install the latest version of Oxide) RUST_OXIDE_UPDATE_ON_BOOT (DEFAULT: "1" - Set to 0 to disable automatic update of Oxide on boot) RUST_RCON_SECURE_WEBSOCKET (DEFAULT: "0" - Set to 1 to enable secure websocket connections to the RCON web interface) RUST_HEARTBEAT (DEFAULT: "0" - Set to 1 to enable the heartbeat service which will forcibly quit the server if it becomes unresponsive to queries)
 ```

 # Logging and rotating logs